mauricekorf/CarefullyCausal/README.md

 simply due to random error, then it should be investigated why.
 This raises questions such as whether particular modelling assumptions are violated, how these may be violated and if there is a possible solution.
-So, rather than thinking about selecting a *best* model, CarefullyCausal provides different estimates that correspond to different estimators to provide you with a broader context and might indicate that further inspection is necessary.
-Our advice is to report all estimates, but to discuss one of the estimates in more detail in terms of interpretation.
-In this way, a broader context is also provided to the reader and may facilitate an informed discussion.
+So, rather than thinking about selecting a *best* model, `CarefullyCausal` provides different estimates that correspond to different estimators to provide you with a broader context and might indicate that further inspection is necessary.
+Our advice is to report all estimates, but to discuss one of the estimates in more detail for interpretation.
+In this way, a broader context is provided to the reader and may facilitate an informed discussion.

 In this example we have a continuous outcome and thus the estimates are interpreted in the units of the outcome variable (weight change in Kg).